Content Delivery Networks – Make Your Website Faster With a CDN

 A CDN can reduce up to 65% of the load from your web server and distribute it more evenly across many of their regional servers.
 This results in less bandwidth and resources being used.
 If you are on a web hosting package that’s very restrictive, with limited resources for example, this really matters and could be the difference between you needing to upgrade or change hosts entirely – that’s one big headache avoided.

-Reliability & Redundancy
+3. Reliability & Redundancy with a CDN

 Because CDNs have such large networks, they provide excellent redundancy.
 We have all experienced our website going down at one time or another.
 Incredibly frustrating wasn’t it?

 It can be particularly embarrassing when a customer is the one that notices first.
 A CDN can help solve this problem.

 But granted, it does depend on what plan you are on.
 Some CDNs offer excellent down time protection by caching much if not all of your website, while others offer bare minimum protection.
 So it’s important you do your research and compare the providers and plans.

 It is true that by adding an extra step in the process, or ‘cog in the machine’ if you will, you are technically reducing your reliability.
 However, there is something important to consider.
 More servers spread around the globe are much more reliable than just one web server handling everything in one location.
 So a CDN actually is more reliable when all said and done.